rymyf/Predict_Calories_Regression/README.md

 from Kaggle website:

 ## Size of Data:
-- Number of rows:
+- Number of rows: 15,000
-- Number of columns:
+- Number of columns: 9

 ## Columns description:
-Each row is (...) .
-Columns are as follows:
+- Below is a description of the columns:
+- User_ID: unique number
+- Gender: male or female
+- Age: person age
+- Height: person height
-- ...
+- Weight: person weight
-- etc
+- Duration: exercise duration
+- Heart_Rate: Heart rate during exercise
+- Body_Temp: Body temperature during exercise
+- Calories: The number of calories burned

 ## Question:
 1. How can age affect performance time during a workout?